cheqd/node-docs/docs/cheqd-cli/cheqd-cli-fee-abstraction.md

 ## Appendix

 * `ibc/498A0751C798A0D9A389AA3691123DADA57DAA4FE165D5C75894505B876BA6E4`: The $USDC IBC denomination for the Osmosis chain
+* `ibc/F5FABF52B54E65064B57BF6DBD8E5FAD22CEE9F4B8A57ADBB20CCD0173AA72A4`: The $USDC IBC denomination for the cheqd chain (bridged from Osmosis)
 * `ibc/92AE2F53284505223A1BB80D132F859A00E190C6A738772F0B3EF65E20BA484F`: The $EURe IBC denomination for the Osmosis chain
 * `ibc/7A08C6F11EF0F59EB841B9F788A87EC9F2361C7D9703157EC13D940DC53031FA`: The $CHEQ IBC denomination for the Osmosis chain